 UNIT 19: Probability

 - The probability of an event, addition and multiplication theorems of probability and their applications; Conditional probability; Baye’s theorem, the probability distribution of a random variate; binomial and Poisson distributions and their properties.

 - Trigonometrical identities and equations.
 Inverse trigonometric functions and their properties.
 Properties of triangles, including, incentre, circumcenter, and orthocenter,

 Unit 1: Taxonomy of Angiosperm

-- Types of classifications - Artificial, Natural, Phylogenetic - Biosystematics - Binomial Nomenclature - Herbaria and their uses - Bentham and Hooker’s classication of plants - Families Malvaceae, Solanaceae - Euphorbiaceae, Musaceae and Economic Importance.
+- Types of classifications - Artificial, Natural, Phylogenetic - Biosystematics - Binomial Nomenclature - Herbaria and their uses - Bentham and Hooker’s classification of plants - Families Malvaceae, Solanaceae - Euphorbiaceae, Musaceae, and Economic Importance.